"I have never really known which came first: my love of art or my love

 Over 200 individual commissioned pencil portraits later, I renewed my passion for sculpture

 by returning to bronze casting in 1999.
-(At the University of Texas I was one of two students in
+(In 1968, at the University of Texas, I was one of two

-1968 to build a foundry and cast a bronze under the guidance of Ishmael Soto.
-We were the
+students to build a foundry and cast a bronze under the guidance of Ishmael Soto.
+We were

-first UT students to work in bronze in over 25 years.)
-Today I offer sculptural portraits of horses,
+the first UT@Austin students to work in bronze in over 25 years.)
+Today I offer sculptural

-farther with them now creating "Exotic Horses" with Ancient Egyptian, Assyrian and Ancient
+I have gone farther with them now creating "Exotic Horses" with Ancient Egyptian,

 Portraits are aways my main area of concentration.
 Making a portrait of a beloved pet, be it